moderndatacompany/dataos.info/docs/resources/stacks/scanner.md

 The Scanner job connects with the following DataOS components and stores the extracted metadata to Metis DB:

-- **Collation-Service**: To scan and publish data-pipeline metadata (workflow-related information, execution history, and execution states).
-For historical data such as pods and logs, and data processing stacks such as Flare, Benthos, etc., to collect metadata about jobs information and source and destinations.
+- **Collation Service**: This service scans and publishes metadata related to data pipelines, including workflow information, execution history, and execution states.
+It also collects metadata for historical data such as pods and logs, as well as data processing stacks like Flare and Benthos, capturing job information and source-destination relationships.
-- **Gateway service**: To retrieve information from data profiles (descriptive statistics for datasets) and data quality tables (quality checks for your data along with their pass/fail status).
-To scan query usage-related data and harvest required insights such as (heavy datasets, popular datasets, datasets most associated together, etc.).
+- **Gateway Service**: To retrieve information from data profiles (descriptive statistics for datasets) and data quality tables (quality checks for your data along with their pass/fail status).
+It also scans data related to query usage, enabling insights into heavy datasets, popular datasets, and associations between datasets.
-- **Heimdall**: To scan information about the users present in the DataOS environment, their descriptions, and images.
-All this user information will be available on Metis UI.
+- **Heimdall**: To scan and retrieve information about users in the DataOS environment, including their descriptions and profile images.
+This user information is accessible through the Metis UI.
-- **Pulsar Service**: To keep listening to the messages being published on it from various other services/stacks.
+- **Pulsar** **Service**: To keep listening to the messages being published on it by various other services and stacks within the system.

-A continuous running service within the DataOS environment keeps track of newly created or updated datasets/topics/pipelines(workflows).
+Indexer service, a continuous running service within the DataOS environment keeps track of newly created or updated entities(datasets/topics/workflows, etc.).
 With this information about the changed entity, it creates a reconciliation Scanner YAML with filters to include only the affected entity.
 This Scanner workflow will extract the metadata about the entity and update the target metastore.
 <aside class="callout">
-🗣 DataOS Scanner is a flexible and extensible framework; you can easily integrate it with new sources
+🗣 DataOS Scanner is a flexible and extensible framework; you can easily integrate it with new sources.

 </aside>